gadget-inc/scorpion/README.md

 ### Structure

-Superpro is a Rails app with a React frontend that communicates over GraphQL.
+Scorpion is a Rails app with a React frontend that communicates over GraphQL.

 Useful directories: